 Popular games can be realistic, Call of Duty series being a great example.
 All features & mechanics are built within the context of historical world wars, for which the games are it is set in.
 When we go with realism the capacity for great story telling and great immersion is often quite high.
 The subtlety of character plots changing in an immersive gaming experiences, allows us to imagine we’re apart of a modern or historical war.
 Making decisions early about why your game will be fun is key for consistency and quality down the road.

 There are no two ways about it, we play great games for great game mechanics.
 The things that we do experience discover within the game world to move us through the journey.
 Detailing and understanding your games mechanics and how this works with your games, pacing are very important.
 Be sure you have lots of examples of experiences that you have planned to competitive level so that you know how your game mechanics are understood from top gamers.
 Detail why your mechanics are diffrent and what impact that has on the overall gameplay.

 With the game mechanics pinned down, the game director starts planning content.
 How much content is needed for this type of experience/game project?

 Identifying tools, kits, prototypes and mocks ups to fine tune the flow of the game in pre-production through to post production.

 Great game directors understand how to direct and manipulate the game flow allowing for a wide range of players on varying skill levels to neither become anxious or bored due to the starting and increasing difficulty of the the game.
 Now how to keep all types of gamers engaged over a long time is the key.

-A game plan & other supporting product documentation such as Game Design Documentation is important for your games team to have to provide direction & set expectations. this is especially important if you are working remote teams in other countries in different timezones.
-You need a game designer to able to communicate & articulate the details of game mechanics & features that add most value to the game product.
-Such documentation is also very useful for investment opportunities with a business plan.
+Game Design Documentation is important for your games team to have clear expectation for what to develop and work towards during development. .This is especially important if you are working with remote teams in other countries in different timezones.
+This documentation is also very useful for investment opportunities with a business plan., you’ll need a game director to communicate & articulate the details of game mechanics & features that add most value to the game product.